Ronald Feldman: Ronald Feldman Gallery

 Ronald Feldman Fine Arts was founded in 1971 with the intention of being private dealers rather than a public gallery and was located in an Upper East Side townhouse on East 74th Street near the Whitney Museum.
-This was the last location of Eleanor Ward’s Stable Gallery.
-The Stable gallery was named after the original location which was a former stable on West 58th Street.
-It was at this original location where Andy Warhol had his first Pop Art show.

 Feldman Fine Arts became a haven for performance and conceptual art that other dealers and galleries would not represent or show.
 In 1972, the gallery held Hannah Wilke’s debut solo exhibition "in which the artist displayed a suite of her anatomically-allusive wall-mounted sculptures."
 The gallery was an early proponent of art that featured themes of women's rights, politics, the environment, and war.

 In 1974, Feldman worked with Joseph Beuys, offering him gallery space, but instead creating a ten-day lecture tour titled "Energy Plan for the Western Man".
 The tour started with a public lecture held at The New School.
 This was the first time Beuys expounded on his ideas of social sculpture in America.
 At the time he was refusing to travel to the U.S. in protest of the Vietnam war.

 In 1975, Chris Burden performed White Light/White Heat at the Feldman Gallery.
 In this performance Burden spent twenty-two days in the gallery without eating or speaking.
 The Feldman Gallery was also the first to exhibit works by the Russian-born duo Vitaly Komar and Alexander Melamid which it did by smuggling work out of the Soviet Union and displaying it in 1976.
 Though the art was exhibited, the artists were stopped by Soviet authorities from attending the exhibition.

+During the 1980s, Feldman collaborated closely with Pop artist Andy Warhol, a frequent visitor to the gallery.
+Together, they conceptualized and published several of Warhol's most notable late-career print portfolios, including Ten Portraits of Jews of the Twentieth Century (1980), Myths (1981), Endangered Species (1983), Ads (1985), and Moonwalk (1987).

 The Gallery moved locations to Mercer Street in SoHo in 1982.
 After a year at both locations, they consolidated to just the Mercer Street location.
-In the 1980s Feldman worked with Andy Warhol who was a frequent visitor to the gallery.
-Warhol and Feldman worked together to "conceptualize and publish iconic portfolios of prints and paintings, including Ten Portraits of Jews of the Twentieth Century, Myths, Ads, and Endangered Species."
-Warhol's silk screen portraits, "Ten Jews of the 20th Century" were published in 1980 and exhibited at the Jewish Museum.

 In the 1980s the Gallery also held exhibitions by Ida Applebroog, Ilya Kabakov, Todd Siler, Nancy Chunn, Joseph Beuys, and Eleanor Antin among others.

-Since the 1980s, the gallery has continued to mount exhibitions by artists such as Roxy Paine, Pepón Osorio, and Cassils.
+The gallery has continued to mount exhibitions by artists such as Roxy Paine, Pepón Osorio, and Cassils.
 In 2017, Cassils "staged an exhibition in which they collected 200 gallons of urine, in a commentary on how the Trump administration had stripped transgender students of their legal right to use bathrooms that best fit their chosen gender identities."

-In 2017 the name officially changed to Ronald Feldman Gallery.
+In 2017, the name officially changed to Ronald Feldman Gallery.
 The gallery is now run by Feldman's son, Mark Feldman.